cityofaustin/Multimodal-Login/readme.md

 # Trauma Accessible Login
-When people experience trauma many of the online services they depended on become inaccessible.
+When people experience trauma, many of the online services they depended on become inaccessible.
 Mental and physical stress can make holding onto physical devices hard, maintaining social relationships difficult, and remembering passwords and security questions next to impossible.
 Furthermore, people experience and adapt to stress differently making it impractical to find a single authentication method that is accessible for everyone.
 The Trauma Accessible Login was designed in recognition that the login methods that work for some people may not work for all.
-Also, this attempts to meet people’s capabilities and comfort where they are that day, which is perhaps not where they were when they initially signed up for the service.
+Also, this attempts to meet people’s capabilities and comfort where they are that day, which is perhaps, not where they were when they initially signed up for the service.

 The Trauma Accessible Login solution has 2 components

-#### 1. A login page that presents multiply options for sign-in.
+#### 1. A login page that presents multiple options for sign-in.

 <kbd><img src="/docs/loginbubble.png" align="middle" width="800" ></kbd>